-13. Training
+15. Training

-13.1 All Staff
+15.1 All Staff

-The DSL takes the lead role in overseeing staff training, ensuring this is at the appropriate level, recorded and refreshed, cascading information via briefings, bulletins and staff CPD sessions, and updating all staff on safeguarding issues that require ongoing vigilance.
+The DSL takes the lead role in overseeing staff training (including Online Safety and Filtering and Monitoring), ensuring this is at the appropriate level, recorded and refreshed, cascading information via briefings, bulletins and staff CPD sessions, and updating all staff on safeguarding issues that require ongoing vigilance.